 - Access to support groups and education classes for you and your caregivers.

-If a physical examination or other test suggests a sarcoma may be present, a biopsy will be performed in order to potentially further determine the type of sarcoma present.
+If a physical examination or imaging suggests a sarcoma may be present, a biopsy will be performed in order to potentially further determine the type of sarcoma present.
 A biopsy involves obtaining a sample of tissue from the tumor that is then examined by our expert sarcoma pathologists.

 One or more of the following types of treatment options can be used:

-Surgery: Limb-sparing, function preserving surgery, with or without radiation therapy, is the standard surgical approach for patients with sarcomas.
+Surgery: Limb-sparing, function preserving surgery, with or without radiation therapy, is the surgical approach for the majority of patients with an extremity sarcoma.
 The tumor, along with a margin of normal tissue around it, is removed in its entirety.
-In the past, amputation was the standard surgical approach, but with limb sparing procedures, an amputation can be often avoided.
-For tumors that are in the abdomen or retroperitoneum, major abdominal operations are often required.
+In the past, amputation was the standard surgical approach, but with limb sparing procedures an amputation is rarely indicated now-a-days.
+For tumors that are in the abdomen or retroperitoneum, major, complex abdominal operations are often required.
+The extent of such of abdominal operations varies on the type of sarcoma.
 Surgery, in certain circumstances, is also used to remove tumors that have spread (metastasized) to organs such as the lung and liver with the goal of potentially improving survival.

-Chemotherapy: The use of traditional cytotoxic drugs to kill or slow the growth of cancerous cells and is commonly employed in the treatment of various types of bone and soft tissue sarcomas.
+Chemotherapy: The use of traditional cytotoxic drugs to kill or slow the growth of cancerous cells is commonly employed in the treatment of various types of bone and soft tissue sarcomas.
 Chemotherapy can be administered prior to surgery as part of a multimodality treatment approach in conjunction with radiation therapy or it can be administered as sole therapy in patients with advanced tumors.
 However, due to the rarity and diversity of sarcomas, chemotherapy should be administered by a medical oncologist with expertise and experience in the management of patients with sarcomas.
-Furthermore, our sarcoma medical oncologists are abreast of the novel drugs that are being identified and used as targeted therapy for certain sarcomas.
+Furthermore, our sarcoma medical oncologists are up-to-date with the array of novel drugs that are being identified and used in the treatment of sarcomas and are actively involved in national and international sarcoma clinical trials.

 In addition to delivering the highest quality medical care, we recognize the importance of the psychological and emotional aspects of living with a cancer diagnosis and of dealing with treatment.
 Our supportive oncology team addresses these issues in a timely manner with additional support from counselors, nurse navigators, dietitians and social service professionals.